farmeroy/portfolio2.0/case-studies/synth-app.md

 # Challenges
 ## Tone.js
-I had to spend a lot of time playing with the Tone.js API, exploring how to use it with React/Next and my chosen state management libary.
+I had to spend a lot of time playing with the Tone.js API, exploring how to use it with React/Next and my chosen state management library.
-One major challene was styling the currently active beat as the Transport timeline progressed.
+One major challenge was styling the currently active beat as the Transport timeline progressed.
+I tried to manage this by scheduling an event along the `Transport` timeline that would update some state in the `note` components, however this was buggy.
+Digging deeply into the tone.js docs,
+I found that the library exposes the current beat along the `Transport`, and I was able to solve this issue.

+Another issue is that Tone.js relies on the WebAudio API, which of course doesn't exist at compile time.
+For this reason, I all of my components relying on Tone.js are dynamically imported, and then rendered within `Suspense` to ensure they do not render until the window object is available.

 ## Recoil
 I chose recoil because it allows for atomic control of state, meaning state can be updated outside of the component tree.
-A graph of dependencies can be managed so that certain atoms can cause state updates accross the app when necessary.
+A graph of dependencies can be managed so that certain atoms can cause state updates across the app when necessary.
 I hoped this would isolate components and ensure that only specific parts of the DOM would rerender.
 It allowed me to keep most of my central business logic for the